ams-tech/hello_kernel/README.md

 # hello_kernel
-Hello World as a Linux Kernel Module
+Hello World as a Linux Kernel Module.
+Part of a series of tutorials at [pseudo-design.com](http://www.pseudo-design.com)